-Amazon, Alphabet, Apple, Tesla, Facebook, Square, Microsoft and BAC Elliott Wave Analysis [Video]
+Amazon, Alphabet, Apple, Tesla, Facebook, Square, Microsoft and BAC Elliott wave analysis [Video]

-Tesla (TSLA), Amazon (AMZN), Apple (AAPL), Alphabet (GOOGL), Facebook (FB), Microsoft (MSFT) & US Banks Technical Analysis Elliott Wave Forecast & Day Trading Strategies.
+Tesla (TSLA) Amazon (AMZN) Apple (AAPL) Alphabet (GOOGL) Facebook (FB) Metaverse (META) Microsoft (MSFT) & US Banks Technical Analysis Elliott Wave Forecast & Day Trading Strategies.

 Amazon AMZN Elliott Wave Wave v) of 1 of (5).